 - Act responsibly around above-stated hazards to minimize risk even when not directly supervised.

 Understand The Inherent Risks

 Many of the risks that exist during an ActionQuest Adventure are inherent to international travel and the adventure activities in which we participate.
 Most can’t be eliminated without destroying the unique character of the program and the activities themselves.
-Take a moment to download a copy of both our Declaration of Risk and Liability Release as we believe that reviewing and discussing ways to mitigate personal risk as a family is important to do before committing to joining an AQ program.
+Take a moment to download a copy of both our Declaration of Risk and Liability Release as we believe that reviewing and discussing ways to mitigate personal risk as a family is important to do before committing to join an AQ program.

-Remote Medical International
+Remote Medical Care

-- Global Evacuation Coordination
+Global Evacuation Coordination and Coverage

 “I can honestly say that not one detail was left for question.
 We felt clear on everything.
 You are a well oiled machine and you exceeded our expectations.
 We are so pleased.
 Our daughter felt safe, had a blast, and has come home with the passion of diving.
 She has never done any camp before and was overjoyed, confident, and wants to pursue diving to a higher level.
 She will be back!
 Our sincere thanks!”